thekana/MTRN3500-Assign2/README.md

 **Important note:** None of the marks will be valid if plagiarism is detected in the submitted code or if you did not submit your entire source code by the deadline.

-1. You are required to write all the software to ensure the operation of theabove-mentioned pro- cesses in your own time.
+1. You are required to write all the software to ensure the operation of the above-mentioned processes in your own time.
 You will use your own computers to develop and demonstrate your software.
 No more PC104s.
 2. Complete **progress check** in week 8.
-The first progress check is to demonstrate the layout of all the skeletal modules (the modules may not be fully fleshed out but the laser module must be complete) and the operation of the interprocess communication throughheartbeat management.
+The first progress check is to demonstrate the layout of all the skeletal modules (the modules may not be fully fleshed out but the laser module must be complete) and the operation of the interprocess communication through heartbeat management.
     The demonstration required is,

 ```